bentoml/OpenLLM/DEVELOPMENT.md

 ./tools/run-release-action --release <major|minor|patch>
 ```

+Once the tag is release, run [the release for base container](https://github.com/bentoml/OpenLLM/actions/workflows/build.yml)
+to the latest release tag.

 > Note that currently this workflow can only be run by the BentoML team.

 ## Changelog